-The Human Early Learning Partnership (HELP) is a collaborative, interdisciplinary research network, based at the University of British Columbia.
+The Human Early Learning Partnership (HELP) is a collaborative, interdisciplinary research network, based at the School of Population and Public Health at the University of British Columbia.
 HELP’s unique partnership brings together many scientific viewpoints to address complex early child development (ECD) issues.
-HELP connects researchers and practitioners from communities and institutions across B.C., Canada, and internationally.
+HELP connects researchers and practitioners from communities and institutions across BC, Canada and internationally.

-- Contribute to social change that improves the health and well-being of children and families.
+We are dedicated to improving the health and well-being of children through interdisciplinary research and mobilizing knowledge.

 Inequities in child development are preventable and we strive for greater fairness and equity, as a matter of social justice.